-- pastoral, and Riverine Households in Southern Somalia' (USD 19 million over six months)46. - 81.
+- Programme in Ethiopia Phase 2 (US\$39 million)45, and very small ones such as the FAO Uganda nutrition campaign and the IFAD grant to the Kenya Tuvilini Trust (each one with a budget of about US\$33,000). - 80.
+Projects and programmes with a pastoral-oriented component.
+In this subset, there is reference to pastoralism in the objectives and/or title, as part of a broader spectrum of activities.
+They represent about 45 per cent and 42 per cent of IFAD and FAO inventories.
+This category includes bigger projects both in terms of budget and duration, the magnitude of which is not necessarily reflected in the pastoral component, for example IFAD's Agricultural Sector Development Programme-Livestock in Tanzania (US\$360 million over nine years, with a 'pastoral' component close to a negligible size), and the FAO project on 'Livelihood Support to Pastoral, Agro-pastoral, and Riverine Households in Southern Somalia' (US\$19 million over six months). - 81.
 Projects and programmes with no evident focus on pastoralism as such.
 These are projects with no reference to pastoralism in their title or description.
-They were included in the comprehensive inventories because of activities in the livestock sector or, sometimes, with Internally Displaced People's in drylands areas or including also pastoral households.
-In the case of FAO, these are often projects targeting 'agro-pastoralists' rather than pastoralists, but with a focus on sedentary activities (para 112, 114).
-The existence of this subset, representing respectively about 10 percent (IFAD) and 37 percent (FAO) of the comprehensive inventories, reflects a weakness of the record systems, faced in both agencies when it comes to identifying their engagement in pastoral development (this point is discussed in detail in Ch.
-5 section A and, for IFAD, Annex 4). - 82.
+They were included in the comprehensive inventories because of activities in the livestock sector or, sometimes, with Internally Displaced Peoples in drylands areas or pastoral households.
+In the case of FAO, these are often projects targeting 'agropastoralists' rather than pastoralists, but with a focus on sedentary activities (para 112, 114).
+The existence of this subset, representing respectively about 10 per cent (IFAD) and 37 per cent (FAO) of the comprehensive inventories reflects a weakness in the record systems suffered by both agencies when it comes to identifying their engagement in pastoral development (this point is discussed in detail in Ch.
+5 section A and, for IFAD, annex III). - 82.
 In light of these subsets, the category of 'pastoral-oriented' projects with which the JES has operated in analysing the scale of engagement and investment based on the agencies' comprehensive inventories, represents not only a proportion of total projects and investments, but also a gradient of relevance with significant difference between the extremes.

-Table Analysis of the inventories by project focus & budget
+Table 1 Analysis of the inventories by project focus & budget